top of page

 #3.
 Boogie Nights

 I know this is quite the statement to make, and perhaps a bit too hyperbolic, but I believe Boogie Nights may have the best cast of any film.
 Ever.
 Top to bottom, this film is absolutely filled to the brim with stunning personalities and unforgettable performances.
 A true ensemble where every single character is provided an immensely rich and compelling story to tell.
 A true ensemble.
 Now the biggest detractor for Boogie Nights is that yes, structurally, you can basically call this Goodfellas but with porn.
 And that's fairly accurate.
 But this paints such a vivid portrait of so many colorful characters that the narrative structure is almost second to the world Anderson creates with his actors.
 It's detailed and personalized in a way that Goodfellas, as flawless as it seemingly is, just isn't.
 And somehow this film dabbles in virtually every genre seamlessly without drastic shifts in tone.
-It's utterly remarkable and undefinably great.
+It's utterly remarkable and indefinably great.
 Truly something you have to experience for yourself.

 #2.
 Punch Drunk Love